jgmalcolm/jgmalcolm.github.io/_drafts/co-founders.md

 ## Personal

-* Is this someone you like working with?
-Can you see yourself working together at 3am under a deadline?
+**Is this someone you like working with?** Can you see yourself working together at 3am under a deadline?
+Do they annoy you?
+These are probably some of the most important questions that will determine your happiness.
+While having an annoying partner is not a deal breaker, the baseline aggravation can trigger bigger issues later.

-* Is this someone you trust?
+**Is this person responsible?** Is this someone you trust to work hard and get the job done?
+The nature of forming a partnership is because you need to spread work out, and so you need to be able to trust that your partner will execute on their fair share.

-* Is this person responsible?
+**Do you share the same sense of values?** Do you question their judgment?
-* Do you share the same sense of values and judgment?
+Have you witnessed or heard about them do anything ethically questionable?
+If so, be blunt and ask them about it.
+Better to air the matter now rather than after you've formed a joint bank account.

 ## Equity